 It is now time to narrow it down to a primary archetype rather than a secondary one.
 Primarily use the one you chose while sprinkling in some of the secondary.

 Then, start your branding!
 Start by including the right colors into your logo, and on your website.
-Don’t forget to also use the right fonts on your website, along with the right wording.
+If you don’t have one yet, you can use a logo maker app to create the logo for your site.
+Remember, having a simple brand logo that speaks about your brand is more important than having an overtly complicated one.
+And don’t forget to also use the right fonts on your website, along with the right wording!

 Once you find the archetype, create a guide with the help of a marketing agency with a branding workshop.
 This is an extensive, exclusive, and personalized guide to using as a reference to establish your voice.
 Remember, consistency is key!